 Gall stones form in the gall bladder and contain bile salts.
 Kidney stones are mineralized formations that develop in the kidney.
 Neither of these are directly related to bladder stones.
 Even though the kidneys and urinary bladder are both part of the urinary system, the development of kidney stones is not usually linked to the development of bladder stones.
 All stones form as a result of disease or inflammation in the affected structure.

 What are the clinical signs of bladder stones?

 The most common signs that a dog has bladder stones are hematuria (blood in the urine) and dysuria (straining to urinate).
 Hematuria occurs because the stones rub against the bladder wall, irritating and damaging the tissue and causing bleeding.
-Dysuria may result from inflammation and swelling of the bladder walls or the urethra, from muscle spasms, or due to a physical obstruction to urine flow caused by the presence of the stones.
+Dysuria may result from inflammation and swelling of the bladder wall or the urethra (the tube that transports the urine from the bladder to the exterior of the body), from muscle spasms, or from a physical obstruction of urine flow.
 Veterinarians assume that the condition is painful, because people with bladder stones experience pain, and because many clients remark about how much better and more active their dog becomes following surgical removal of bladder stones.

 "If the obstruction is not relieved, the bladder may rupture"

 Large stones may act almost like a valve or stopcock, causing an intermittent or partial obstruction at the neck of the bladder, the point where the bladder attaches to the urethra.
 Small stones may flow with the urine into the urethra where they can become lodged and cause an obstruction.
 If an obstruction occurs, the bladder cannot be emptied fully; if the obstruction is complete, the dog will not be able to urinate at all.
 If the obstruction is not relieved, the bladder may rupture.